• Press Release

 • Recyclers must make their own business decision on whether to ship materials.
 The reports provide publicly available data with no recommended actions from ISRI.

-In addition, to making the program available not nonmembers, ISRI also now allows orders to bel placed year-round.
+In addition, to making the program available not nonmembers, ReMA also now allows orders to bel placed year-round.
 Previously, there was an open-season for ordering in the Spring, with full reports being delivered in the Fall.

 ###

 The Institute of Scrap Recycling Industries, Inc. (ISRI) is the "Voice of the Recycling Industry™."
-ISRI represents 1,300 companies in 20 chapters in the U.S. and more than 40 countries that process, broker, and consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics, and textiles.
+ReMA represents 1,300 companies in 20 chapters in the U.S. and more than 40 countries that process, broker, and consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics, and textiles.
 With headquarters in Washington, DC, the Institute provides education, advocacy, safety and compliance training, and promotes public awareness of the vital role recycling plays in the U.S. economy, global trade, the environment and sustainable development.
 Generating nearly $117 billion annually in U.S. economic activity, the scrap recycling industry provides more than 500 million Americans with good jobs.

 Have Questions?